White House moves to refocus Trump after bleach controversy at coronavirus briefing

 White House aides have said they expect coronavirus briefings to continue with diminished frequency and more of an economic focus.
 They also may no longer always occur against the backdrop of the briefing room, one official said.

-But some aides and outside advisers remain skeptical Trump is capable of steering clear of the spotlight for long.
+But some aides and outside advisers are skeptical that Trump will steer clear of the spotlight for long.
 The president regularly hears from outside friends and supporters who assure him they like watching him each day, one adviser said.

 And one former White House aide said he suspects Trump will chafe at the narrative that his team is trying to control him and limit his airtime — prompting him to return to regularly holding forth on a range of topics at daily news conferences.

 Indeed, on Saturday, Trump tweeted that despite the “record ratings,” he had decided the news conferences were just “not worth the time & effort!”
-But just two days later, he appeared in the Rose Garden on Monday for another one.
+But two days later, he appeared in the Rose Garden for another one.

+“Americans recognize the leadership of President Trump and appreciate hearing directly from him about the unprecedented response from his administration,” McEnany said in a statement Monday.

 The Trump campaign and the president’s allies have also begun to look past the immediate health crisis toward the fall, refashioning their pitch to voters into one focused on an economic comeback.